ansys/pyturbowizard/doc/ConfigFile.md

 ## Single case study

-When running the script from outside Fluent, you can use the YAML file format for the configuration file.
+When running the script from outside Fluent, you can also use the YAML file format for the configuration file.

 The configuration file serves as the input file for the boundary conditions and provides the numeric and simulation setups needed to run the main script.